lva100/self-driving-car/README.md

-# self-driving-car - No libraries, pure JavaScript
+# Self-Driving-Car - No libraries, pure JavaScript